Other diodes: Diode types

 Zener diode specifications

-- Voltage Vz: The Zener voltage or reverse voltage specification of the diode is often designated by the letters Vz.
-Voltages are available over a wide range of values, often following the E24 ranges, although not all diodes are bound by this convention.
+The Zener voltage or reverse voltage specification of the diode is often designated by the letters Vz.
+Voltages are available over a wide range of values, normally following the E12 and E24 ranges, although not all diodes are bound by this convention.

 Values generally start at around 2.4 V although not all ranges extend as low as this.
-Values below this are not available.
+Values below this are not available because the diodes do not break down below this voltage.
 Ranges may extend top anywhere in the region of 47 V to 200 V, dependent upon the actual Zener diode range.
 Maximum voltages for SMD variants are often around 47 V.

 Typically there is also a minimum current required for the operation of the diode.
 As a rough rule of thumb, this can be around 5 to 10 mA for a typical leaded 400 mW device.
 Below this current level, the diode does not break down adequately to maintain its stated voltage.

-- Temperature stability: For many applications, the temperature stability of the Zener diode is important.
+For many circuit designs, the temperature stability of the Zener diode is important.
 It is well known that the voltage of the diode varies according to temperature.
-In fact the two mechanisms that are used to provide breakdown within these diodes have opposite temperature coefficients, and one effect dominates below about 5 Volts and the other above.
+In fact the two mechanisms that are used to provide breakdown within these diodes, i.e Zener breakdown and impact ionisation have opposite temperature coefficients, and one effect dominates below about 5 Volts and the other above.
 Accordingly diodes with voltages around 5 V tend to provide the best temperature stability.

 It can be seen in the example given that there is a noticeable difference between the specification for the Zener diode reverse voltage at 0°C and 50°C. This needs to be taken into account if the circuit and equipment in which the Zener diode is to be used is subject to temperature change.

-- Package: Zener diodes are specified in a variety of different packages.
-The main choice is between surface mount and traditional leaded devices.
-However the package chosen will often define the package heat dissipation level.
-The choices available will be detailed in the Zener diode datasheet specification.
+Zener diodes are specified in a variety of different packages.
+The main choice is between surface mount devices and the traditional leaded ones.

 Example Zener diode datasheet characteristics